George Pickens: 2025 season

-On May 7, 2025, the Steelers traded Pickens and a 2027 sixth round pick to the Dallas Cowboys for a 2026 third round pick and a 2027 fifth round pick.
+On May 7, 2025, the Steelers traded Pickens and a 2027 sixth-round pick to the Dallas Cowboys for a 2026 third-round pick (No. 76: Drew Allar) and a 2027 fifth-round pick.

 In Week 2 against the New York Giants, Pickens caught nine passes for 68 yards and a touchdown in a 40-37 overtime victory.
 In Week 4 against the Green Bay Packers, Pickens hauled in eight receptions for 134 yards and two touchdowns in a 40-40 tie.
 In Week 6 against the Carolina Panthers, he caught nine passes for 168 yards and a touchdown in a 30-27 loss.

 In Week 11 against the Las Vegas Raiders, Pickens caught nine passes for 144 yards and one touchdown in a 33-16 victory.
+In Week 12 against the Philadelphia Eagles, Pickens caught nine passes for 146 yards and one touchdown in a 24-21 comeback victory.
+In Week 16 against the Los Angeles Chargers, Pickens caught seven passes for 130 yards and a touchdown in a 34-17 loss.

+Pickens ended the season with 93 receptions for 1,429 yards and nine touchdowns, all career-highs.
+He was named to his first career Pro Bowl and earned AP Second-Team All-Pro honors.
+He would later earn the Offensive MVP for his performance in the Pro Bowl.

+2026 season

+On February 27, 2026, the Cowboys placed the non-exclusive franchise tag on Pickens.
+He signed the tag on April 29.